In this article:

 Fortunately, menopausal women now have multiple therapeutic options at their disposal to address legitimate concerns regarding their overall quality of life and general health.

-Menopause is the final stage of a woman’s reproductive life, which sets in overtime and not overnight.
+Menopause is the final stage of a woman’s reproductive life, which sets in gradually and not overnight.

-As a woman ages, her ovarian function tends to decline gradually, until there comes the point when the ovaries stop producing certain hormones, specifically estrogen.
+As a woman ages, her ovarian function tends to decline gradually, until there comes a point when the ovaries stop producing certain hormones, specifically estrogen.